Unzor/loaden.js/README.md

 body onload="load()"

-And to show screen for loading, use the "startLoadScreen()" function.
+To show screen for loading, use the "startLoadScreen()" function.

+And to stop the load, use the "stopLoad()" function.

 # Also,
 This is not available on npm because I made this on a chromebook and I am a beginner at npm.